NerdNu/mkgroups/README.md

   --debug               Enable debug logging.

 Examples:
-    /home/david/projects/python/mkgroups/src/mkgroups.py --server pve-dev --world all --plugin bPermissions --delete --add Delete, then add permissions to bPermissions in all worlds on pve-dev.
-        Commands to perform the actions are output but not sent to the server.
+    /home/david/projects/python/mkgroups/src/mkgroups.py --world all --modules pve --plugin bPermissions --delete --add Generate bPermissions commands to delete and add all groups and their permissions, in all worlds, according to the YAML modules in the directory./pveall worlds specified in the directory pve/.
+The commands are NOT sent to a server.

-    /home/david/projects/python/mkgroups/src/mkgroups.py --server pve23 --add --update --modules ~/permissions/pve
+    /home/david/projects/python/mkgroups/src/mkgroups.py --server pve23 -au --modules ~/permissions/pve
         Add permissions for the default world of server pve23, using YAML module files from the specified directory as input.
         Commands for the default plugin (LuckPerms) are output to console and sent to the server.

+    /home/david/projects/python/mkgroups/src/mkgroups.py -b /ssd/creative/plugins/bPermissions/groups.yml -o creative/
+        Load a bPermissions groups.yml file and write out the corresponding module files.
 ```